europeana/europeana-api-client-ruby/README.md

 # Europeana

-Search and retrieve records from the Europeana portal API
+Search and retrieve records from the Europeana portal API.

 ## Installation